Tuttotorna/OMNIABASE/README.md

 ## The Three Canonical Families

-From the core Omniabase principle, three canonical branches follow.
+From the core OMNIABASE principle, three canonical branches follow.

 ### 1. Omniabase Diagnostics